tofergregg/baby-feeding/README.md

 First service:

  1. Click on the account image on the top right hand side of the IFTTT home page and choose "Create"
  2. Click the "+" button and search for "Google Assistant".
-Choose "Say a simple phrase".
+Choose *Say a simple phrase*.
  3. Fill in the following details:
   - What do you want to say: *I just fed Celeste*
   - What's another way to say it (optional): *I am feeding Celeste*